Order of Saint Mark

 The Order of Saint Mark (Ordine di San Marco) was the sole order of chivalry of the Republic of Venice.
-It was named in honour of Venice's patron saint, Mark the Evangelist.
+The knighthood was named in honour of Venice's patron saint, Mark the Evangelist.

 History

 The Order of Saint Mark was the only chivalric order of the Republic of Venice.
 Its institution date is unknown, but quoted as early as year 787, or 1180 and fully documented since the 15th century.

 The Order was awarded in two versions, according to the importance of the recipient: members of the Venetian patriciate and other high-ranking individuals received it from the Venetian Senate or the Great Council, while other, less important recipients received theirs from the Doge of Venice.
 The delivery of the insignia of the Order took place in the Full College or in the ducal private rooms.
 The Knights, however, were always armed by the Doge as head of the Republic, who touched their shoulders with a sword saying the Latin words Esto miles fidelis ('you will be a faithful knight').

 The knighthood was not hereditary, with the only exceptions of the descendants of count Giacomo Zanotto, nominated Cavaliere di San Marco for the role played in the Battle of Lepanto by the doge Alvise I Mocenigo with diploma on December 16, 1571 "with benefit transmissible to all its legitimate descendants in perpetuity" and the descendants of Benedetto Quirini in 1597, awarded the Order for his great merits during the famine and plague that struck the Kingdom of Candia in 1590 and 1592.
 Furthermore, in 1769 Doge Alvise IV Mocenigo conferred, in perpetuity, the title of Knight of Saint Mark also to the Most Reverend Canons of the Venerable Chapter of the Cathedral of Treviso.

 The Order become extinguished on May 12, 1797 with the Fall of the Republic of Venice, when the Doge and the magistrates renounced the insignia of command and the Great Council abdicated and declared the Republic of Venice lapsed.